 Afternoon: Take bus #16 from the top of Castle Hill to Deák Ferenc tér, and then walk to the Opera House to join the 14:30 Communism tour (pre-book).
 Learn about the life under communism, from the 1956 revolution to the fall of the iron curtain.

 If you don’t want to do a tour, but would like to learn about Hungary during WWII and communism, visit the House of Terror Museum instead.

 Evening: Visit a ruin pub or a terrace bar in the evening, or go taste some Hungarian wine at one of the many wine bars in the city.
 The Jewish Quarter is the liveliest part of the city in the evenings!

 Food & Drink

-If you want to stay in the city, book a Budapest cooking class (includes a market trip) for the morning, and either a wine tasting or a craft beer tour for the second part of the day.
+If you want to stay in the city, book a Budapest cooking class (includes a market trip) for the morning, and a wine tasting for the second part of the day.
 If the weather is nice, check out Budapest’s street-food scene (mostly concentrated in the Jewish quarter) for another meal.

 If you’d prefer to get out of the city, consider taking a day trip to one of the nearby wine regions.
-Viator offers a 4-hour visit to the Etyek wine region (which produces mostly white and sparkling wines), with a stop at several family-run wineries and a 2-course meal.
-Rated 5/5 based on 163 reviews.
+Get Your Guide offers a 4-hour visit to the Etyek wine region (which produces mostly white and sparkling wines), with a stop at several family-run wineries with meats and cheeses included.
 Check prices and availability.